billspat/example-python-auto-documentation-with-mkdocstrings/README.md

   - mkdocstrings
 ```

+* The documentation is built by combining and rendering the markdown files in the [/docs/](./docs/) folder.

+* Documentation is automatically created by parsing the docstrings in the project code itself.
+This is done by adding links into the markdown using the triple-colon format <code>::: link.to.python.module</code>

 * The documentation can be hosted locally by running <code>mkdocs serve</code> in terminal from the root project directory (view the documentation in the browser by going to the localhost URL specified - it will be something like http://localhost:8000).

+* The documentation can be rendered into static html using the terminal command <code>mkdocs build</code>.
+The output is written to the folder [/site/](./site/), which should be added to the [.gitignore](./.gitignore) file.

+* If the project code is already inside a GitHub repository, the documentation can be hosted on GitHub pages (at the url https://your-user-name.github.io/your-repo-name/) by running the terminal command <code>mkdocs gh-deploy</code>.